icylace/CursorRuler/README.md

 ### Ruler Colors

 Speaking of ruler visual style, there's apparently no way to set the color of rulers directly.
-It's also the same way for line numbers in the gutter.
-Rulers and gutter text get their colors from your color scheme's foreground and background settings.
-For rulers the background setting overrides the foreground setting.
+Rulers get their colors from your color scheme's foreground and background settings.
+The background setting overrides the foreground setting.

-Despite the current lack of ability to directly set colors for each of these things (as of ST2 build 2219 and ST3 build 3011) there's thankfully a workaround for it [described here](http://sublimetext.userecho.com/topic/93504-use-separate-colors-for-the-background-gutter-and-folder-tree/#comment_164903).
+Despite the current lack of ability to directly set colors for rulers (as of ST2 build 2219 and ST3 build 3030) there's thankfully a workaround for it [described here](http://sublimetext.userecho.com/topic/93504-use-separate-colors-for-the-background-gutter-and-folder-tree/#comment_164903).

 Basically, you need to change the overall default foreground color and/or background color of your color scheme and then add a rule for the `text` and `source` scopes which is used to override the default colors.
 For example, if we had a default foreground color which is meant to be used as the ruler and gutter foreground color: